 aeronautical VHF communications in the Earth-to-space and space-to-Earth directions

 BACKGROUND: The frequency band 117.975- 137 MHz is allocated on a primary basis to the AM(R)S service and used for air-ground, ground-air and air-air systems, providing critical voice and data communications for air traffic management and airline operational control on a global basis.
 Resolution 428 (WRC-19) invites WRC-23 to consider a new primary allocation to the AMS(R)S based on the results of sharing and compatibility studies.
-This new AMS(R)S service willsupport direct pilot-air traffic controller voice as well as data communications in oceanic and remote areas without modifying aircraft equipment.
+This new AMS(R)S service is intended to support direct pilot-air traffic controller voice as well as data communications in oceanic and remote areas without modifying aircraft equipment.
+In the United States, the AM(R)S allocation in 117.975-137 MHz supports the primary Air Traffic Control (ATC) and Aeronautical Operational Control (AOC) systems for all manned aircraft.
+This includes both standard voice communications but also the recently introduced national ATC datalink system, utilizing data messages for ATC and AOC functions to aircraft in the air and on the ground.
+Current terrestrial voice and datalink networks in the US provide coverage over the entire United States, including up to 250+ nautical miles from the national coastline as aircraft transition from US oceanic to terrestrial control.

+Additionally, there is significant utilization by terrestrial VHF systems within this allocation today, thus severely limiting options for new regional or national satellite frequency assignments that would need to be harmonized with existing terrestrial assignments.

 U.S. VIEW: The Unites States supports technical and regulatory studies under Resolution 428 (WRC-19) for a new primary AMS(R)S service in the 117.975 – 137 MHz frequency band provided such an allocation is found to be compatible with existing services.
-The United States is of the view that this new allocation must protect current systems using existing primary services and not constrain planned usage of those systems. .
+The United States is of the view that this new allocation must protect current systems using existing primary services and should not constrain the planned usage of those systems, for both ground stations and aircraft under their control.